-Kevin's new book: Ghost in the Wires
+Kevin's autobiography: Ghost in the Wires

 Kevin Mitnick, the world's most wanted computer hacker, managed to hack into some of the country's most powerful—and seemingly impenetrable—agencies and companies.
 By conning employees into giving him private information and maneuvering through layers of security, he gained access to data that no one else could.